 But lately I’ve been increasingly aware that a long look is not only essential for understanding art, but is also required for parenting, friendship, appreciating beauty, understanding great books, and for navigating life with God.
 A long look is about focused attention.
 It’s about actively fighting distraction to create space to contemplate the layers of meaning in an image, book, situation or conversation.

 It’s about gazing, not glancing.

 There was a span of several years between the birth of my daughter and the birth of my son, when I felt a crippling spiritual and mental inertia.
 I felt like I was starving.
-Becoming a mother was (and is!) the greatest joy I’ve ever experienced; but I realized I couldn’t mother well without feeding my spirit.
-And I couldn’t feed my spirit without feeding my mind.
+Becoming a mother was (and is!) one of the greatest joys I’ve ever experienced; but, I realized I couldn’t mother well without feeding my spirit, and I couldn’t feed my spirit without feeding my mind.

-After conversations with trusted friends and mentors, and lots of desperate prayer, my husband and I hashed out the possibilities together and we hatched what seemed like a crazy plan.
+After conversations with trusted friends and mentors and lots of desperate prayer, my husband and I hashed out the possibilities together.
+We hatched what seemed like a crazy plan.
 We would take a year off work and go back to grad school—both of us, as full-time students.

 But through it all, I learned that study can be devotional, that contemplating art and scripture and the ways they speak to our life together can be an act of worship.
 I learned that I need other voices—other writers, other historians, other artists, other believers—to help me find the meaning I crave.
 I bet you do too.
 Let me introduce you to some of the voices that have helped me along the way.

 Art, design, books, travel, and scripture all have one thing in common—they’re not passive; they’re partners in a dialogue that can shape our thought about the world, our place in it, and our relationship to others and to God.
 Let’s talk about things that matter—ideas that feed our minds, beauty that fills our souls.